keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

     * To do so, I communicate with other offices, such as Registrar, IT, and HR.
 * Build reports on HubSpot to accurately display student data.
     * These include reports on mission trips, student pathways, and other student breakdowns.
-    * This also helps us to see our intersection with the IMB.
+    * This also helps us to see our intersection with the Company.
-* Ensure that HubSpot holds accurate data about our current students serving with the IMB.
+* Ensure that HubSpot holds accurate data about our current students serving with the Company.
     * This also means that I try to make as accurate as possible the numbers we have sent historically.
 These are harder to maintain than current students.
 * Onboard new employees in the CGCS to HubSpot and other various tools.
 I do this in tandem with Admin Assistant and Director.
 * Work with Digital Media Specialist and Admin Assistant to create forms for our website through Gravity Forms on WordPress.